BACK TO ARTIST

 BIOGRAPHY

-Born in Bangui, Central African Republic, in 1973 and raised in neighboring Cameroon, Hervé Youmbi discovered art as a child, began taking formal art classes as a teenager, then studied from 1993-1996 at Cameroon’s only dedicated art school at the time, IFA (Institut de Formation Artistique).
-He studied art theory, and developed an interest in installation art, which he later pursued, through both practice and research, in France at ESAD (Ecole Supérieure des Arts Décoratifs de Strasbourg).
+Hervé Youmbi was born in Bangui, the capital city of neighboring Central African Republic, in 1973, although his family is from Fondanti, one of the many Bamileke kingdoms in the Grassfields region of neighboring Cameroon.
+After his family returned to Cameroon, settling in the industrial port city of Douala, he began taking formal art classes as a teenager.
+He attended Cameroon’s only dedicated art school at the time, IFA (Institut de Formation Artistique) (1993-96), studying art theory and installation art, which he later pursued, through both practice and research, in France at ESAD (Ecole Supérieure des Arts Décoratifs de Strasbourg, renamed Haute Ecole des Arts du Rhin).
 While there, he produced his first video work (2000-2001).

-Youmbi often integrates traditional Cameroonian sculpture techniques within his installations and into performance and video.
-This allows him to juxtapose indigenous African art traditions with contemporary global art conventions, and to destabilize what is regarded as “traditional” versus “contemporary.”
-Youmbi’s series “Visages des Masques/Faces of Masks” transgresses these established categories in several ways.
-His departure point is to insert mask forms that diverge from the Western stereotypes of “African Art” for this region of Cameroon into “traditional” Bamileke ritual performances, thus embodying them with efficacy and authenticity.
+While Youmbi’s studio is in Douala, his research-centric artistic practice routinely takes him to the Grassfields to participate in ceremonies and collaborate with the sculptors, beaders, and ritual specialists, whose work he supports and integrates into his own.
+Juxtaposing indigenous African art traditions with contemporary global art conventions to destabilize the dichotomy is a key strategy of Youmbi ‘s series “Visages des Masques/Faces of Masks”.
+A departure point is to create and insert mask forms that diverge from the Western stereotypes of “African Art” for this region of Cameroon into local “traditional” Bamileke ritual performances, thus embodying these “foreign” forms with efficacy and making them authentic to the Bamileke context.

-Youmbi’s “Les Trônes Célestes” is an installation of beaded caryatid thrones “traditional” for rulers of the Cameroon Grasslands, each seat of power supported by an animal traditionally symbolic of idealized leadership—except for the tortoise that Youmbi has slyly inserted here to suggest that the deliberate creature might epitomize better leadership than, say, the leopard, a stealthy killer.
-Inscribed in the beading underneath each stool is a Cameroonian proverb about leadership, which would be invisible except for the fact that Youmbi suspends the stools above glass mirrors so that the truth they bespeak can be read by all.
+Youmbi’s “Les Trônes Célestes” is an installation of beaded caryatid thrones “traditional” for rulers of the Cameroon Grasslands, each seat of power supported by an animal traditionally symbolic of idealized leadership—except for the tortoise that Youmbi has slyly inserted here to suggest that the deliberate creature might better epitomize leadership than, say, the leopard, a stealthy killer.
+Inscribed in reverse in the beading underneath each stool is a Cameroonian proverb about leadership, which would be invisible and illegible except for the fact that Youmbi suspends the stools above glass mirrors so that the truth they bespeak can be read by all.
 The fragility of ideals of stewardship hang in the balance of the framework that Youmbi has constructed.
+Hervé Youmbi has ceremonially gifted most of these thrones to Cameroonian kings, so if and when they are exhibited as art works, it is necessary for the venue to become involved in diplomatic arrangements with the Cameroonian rulers.

 CV